An Open-Label, Phase 1/2 Study of JCAR017 in Subjects With Relapsed or Refractory Chronic Lymphocytic Leukemia or Small Lymphocytic Lymphoma (017004)

 - Uncontrolled medical, psychological, familial, sociological, or geographical conditions that do not permit compliance with the protocol, as judged by the Investigator; or subject unwillingness or inability to follow the procedures required in the protocol

-- Deep vein thrombosis or pulmonary embolism requiring ongoing therapeutic anticoagulation
+- Deep vein thrombosis or embolism not managed on a stable regimen of anticoagulation